-"(H) ADDITIONAL GRANTS.-The Secretary may cease to provide additional grant funds to a recipient of a grant under this paragraph if-
+Secretary "(H) ADDITIONAL GRANTS.-The may cease to provide additional grant funds to a recipient of a grant under this paragraph if-

-"(i) the Secretary determines from such recipient's report that the recipient is not carrying out the requirements of the grant; and "(ii) the Secretary provides written notice 60 days
+"(i) the Secretary determines from such recipient's report that the recipient is not carrying out the requirements of the grant; and

-"(ii) the Secretary provides written notice 60 days prior to withholding funds to the Committees on Transportation and Infrastructure and Science, Space, and Technology of the House of Representatives and the Committees on Environment and Public Works and Commerce, Science, and Transportation of the Senate.
+'(ii) the Secretary provides written notice 60 days prior to withholding funds to the Committees on Transportation and Infrastructure and Science, Space, and Technology of the House of Representatives and the Committees on Environment and Public Works and Commerce, Science, and Transportation of the Senate.

-"(I) FUNDING.-
+"(I) FUNDING.